 This is the home page of the Streatham Ice Skating Action Group (SISAG).
 There has been an ice rink in Streatham (South London, UK) since 1931.
 In the light of the planning application by Tescos to re-develop the site, and Lambeth Council's consultation on the surrounding area, many people were concerned about possibly losing the ice rink, but were not in contact with each other.
 SISAG was set up to share information and co-ordinate a campaign to preserve ice skating in Streatham.

 The aims of SISAG are in Aims and Objectives.
 Information about the campaign is posted on Campaign News.
 Information about SISAG email updates, and project updates from Lambeth is available at Project Updates.
 The original Streatham rink was the second oldest in the country.
 For some historical information see Rink History.
-The temporary Brixton rink is open and events are happening there - see Rink Events.
+The new Streatham rink is now open and events are happening there - see Rink Events.
 For links to other relevant sites see Links.
 For details of how to contact the group see Contact SISAG.

-SISAG is also part of the Stakeholders Group that Lambeth has set up to be consulted about the leisure development.
+SISAG is also part of the Stakeholders Group that Lambeth set up to be consulted about the leisure development.

 Pictures of the Development

 The Picture Gallery includes pictures of the development since the start.
 Here are direct links to the most recent pictures of Streatham Hub (14th March 2014) and Brixton Rink Dismantling (27th Feb 2014).

 Page last updated: 20th March 2014